liferay/alloyeditor.com/src/pages/docs/use/readonly_configuration.md

 ---
-description: AlloyEditor might be set to work in "read only" mode.
+description: AlloyEditor might be set to work in `read only` mode.
 In read only mode, changing the content will be not possible and clicking on a link will navigate to its URL instead to open a dialog for editing it.
 layout: guide
 title: Read only mode
 weight: 8